hrbrmstr/rust-ipv4heatmap/README.md

 # Rustified IPv4 Heatmap

-This is a pure Rust version of the C [ipv4-heatmap][def] utility originally published by The Measurement Factory.
+This is a pure Rust version of the C [ipv4-heatmap][def] utility originally published by The Measurement Factory and [updated forever-and-a-day ago by me](https://github.com/hrbrmstr/ipv4-heatmap) to add better palettes.

-Differences between this and the C version:
+Differences between this and the C version(s):

 - Only supports Hilbert curves (deliberate design decision)
-- Only supports 4096 ✖️ 4096 full IPv4 address space heatmaps (deliberate design decision)
+- Only supports 4096 ✖️ 4096 full IPv4 address space heatmaps (deliberate design decision — open to debate)
 - SVG separate legend file generation (see #5)
 - Annotations are all in one JSON file (see below)
 - Color values in annotations _require_ the RGBa transparency value; so instead of `#FFFFFF` for white, you'd use `#FFFFFFFF` (deliberate design decision)
 - [Inconsolata Condensed](https://fonts.google.com/specimen/Inconsolata) is embedded in the binary, but there is support for using more fonts (see JSON explanation below)
-- CIDR prefix display is at CIDR center-bottom w/fixed size and white-with-alpha (deliberate design decision)
+- CIDR prefix display is at CIDR center-bottom w/fixed size and white-with-alpha (deliberate design decision — open to debate)
 - Supports all Viridis palettes as well as all ColorBrewer palettes
 - No support for a side/bottom "legend" and blathering area
 - No animated gif support, which means no timestamps in the IPv4 input (deliberate design decision)
 - No support for specifying/embedding a color in the IPv4 input (deliberate design decision)
 - No support for log fill (see #4)

-## One JSON vs Multiple TSVs
+## One JSON To Rule All Annotations (vs Multiple TSVs)

 The original `ipv4-heatmap` program had each annotation "layer" in separate TSVs.
-This Rust version uses a single JSON file that is an array of records that look like this:
+This Rust version uses a single JSON file that is an array of records which look like this:

 ```json
 …